UjjwalKaur/Kathakali/README.md

 ### Step 2: Live Practice

-This is what the Live Practice Page will look like
+This is what the Live Practice Page will look like:

 ![Kathakali Live](images/screenshot-black-neutral.png)
 <p align="center"><i>Neutral</i></p>